ayaHathout/LibraryManagmentSystem/README.md

   Stores information about book authors, including their names and short biography.

 - **Categories**:
   Used to classify books.
-Keeps the design simple (no subcategories for now).
+Supports parent-child relationships for hierarchical categorization (e.g., Fiction → Mystery).

 - **Borrowers**:
   Represents library members who borrow books.
-Each borrower has personal details (name, email, phone, address) and an **is_active** status for membership management.
+Each borrower has personal details (name, email, phone, address).

 - **BorrowRecords**:
   Tracks borrowing transactions.
 Each record links a **borrower** to a **book** with borrow date, due date, return date, status (e.g., borrowed, returned, overdue), and any applicable fines.